hudasul/Project1-Simon-Game/README.md

   <li>blue</li>
   <li>yellow</li>
 </ul>
-when the game starts, random color will turn to grey for few seconds and the player hast to click that color, then the player will go to the next level.
+when the game starts, random color will turn to grey for few seconds and the player has to click that color,only then the player will beable to pass to the next level.

-when a player goes to the next level another color will be randomly selected by the computer "turn to grey" and the user has to click the colors from the previous level first the click the newly color "the last one that turned red"
+when a player goes to the next level another color will be randomly selected by the computer "turn to grey" and the user has to click the colors from the previous levels first then click the newly selected color "the last one that turned red"

 if player click the wrong pattern he will lose and a message will be displayed showing which level he reached